graphql/graphql-spec/spec/Section 6 -- Execution.md

 - Let {fieldsByTarget}, {targetsByKey}, and {newDeferUsages} be the result of calling {AnalyzeSelectionSet(objectType, selectionSet, variableValues)}.
-- Let {groupedFieldSet}, {newGroupedFieldSetDetails} be the result of calling {BuildGroupedFieldSets(fieldsByTarget, targetsByKey)}.
+- Let {groupedFieldSet} and {groupDetailsMap} be the result of calling {BuildGroupedFieldSets(fieldsByTarget, targetsByKey)}.
 - Let {incrementalPublisher} be the result of {CreateIncrementalPublisher()}.
-- Let {newDeferMap} be the result of {AddNewDeferFragments(incrementalPublisher, newDeferUsages, incrementalDataRecord)}.
-- Let {newDeferredGroupedFieldSets} be the result of {AddNewDeferredGroupedFieldSets(incrementalPublisher, newGroupedFieldSetDetails, newDeferMap)}.
 - Let {initialResultRecord} be a new Initial Result Record.
+- Let {newDeferMap} be the result of {AddNewDeferFragments(incrementalPublisher, newDeferUsages, initialResultRecord)}.
+- Let {detailsList} be the result of {AddNewDeferredGroupedFieldSets(incrementalPublisher, groupDetailsMap, newDeferMap)}.
 - Let {data} be the result of running {ExecuteGroupedFieldSet(groupedFieldSet, queryType, initialValue, variableValues, incrementalPublisher, initialResultRecord)} _serially_ if {serial} is {true}, _normally_ (allowing parallelization) otherwise.
 - In parallel, call {ExecuteDeferredGroupedFieldSets(queryType, initialValues,
-  variableValues, incrementalPublisher, newDeferredGroupedFieldSets,
+  variableValues, incrementalPublisher, detailsList, newDeferMap)}.
-  newDeferMap)}.
 - Let {id} be the corresponding entry on {initialResultRecord}.
 - Let {errors} be the list of all _field error_ raised while executing the {groupedFieldSet}.